Eugenech1988/enhanced-todos/README.md

  ## Dynamic Imports Analysis

- After analyzing the project structure, we determined that dynamic imports are not strictly necessary for this application due to its small size and simple architecture.
+ After analyzing the project structure, I determined that dynamic imports are not strictly necessary for this application due to its small size and simple architecture.
 All components load simultaneously and are used on a single screen.
 However, dynamic imports could be beneficial in the future when:

  - Adding routing functionality between different pages
  - Integrating heavy libraries or components